Hanjas8/Henry_repo/Metadata_Project/metadata_project_report.md

 Total - 270 bytes

-So if there are a million datasets which are extracted, then the database total storage will be around 270MB.
-This is not a lot of data therefore and so MongoDB will run effectively.
+So if there are a million datasets which are extracted, then the database total storage will be less than 300MB (also MongoDB stores compressed files).
+This is very little data therefore and so MongoDB will run effectively.

 - **Sufficient querying options**.
 There are many other key-value databases as well.
 However popular options such as Redis or DynamoDB have limited querying options.
 MongoDB has a rich querying language which is almost as powerful as SQL.

 ## Update Metadata Labels

+- **Input**: Dataset which already has metadata in database
-- Check if the list of metadata labels that is used for metadata generation has been changed.
+- - Check if the list of metadata labels that is used for metadata generation has been changed.
 Updating occurs if there is a change.
-- **Input**: Dataset which already has metadata in database
 - Generate new metadata for the new keys
 - Add new metadata into pre-existing metadata
 - Delete any metadata which has a key that is no longer in the list of metadata labels.
+- **Output**: Return progress status

 ## Allow clients to query

 Create a function which does the following:

-- Clients are able to query the database through filtering the metadata labels
+- **Input**: Client queries and filters
-- The URL of the datasets selected should be outputted
+- **Output**: Metadata of datasets which fulfill the filters.